Divisions of Pakistan: Restoration

 In 2008, after the public elections, the new government decided to restore the divisions of all provinces.

 In Sindh after the lapse of the Local Governments Bodies term in 2010 the Divisional Commissioners system was to be restored.

 In July 2011, following excessive violence in the city of Karachi and after the political split between the ruling PPP and the majority party in Sindh, the MQM and after the resignation of the MQM Governor of Sindh, PPP and the Govt. of Sindh decided to restore the commissioner system in the province.
 As a consequence, the five divisions of Sindh have been restored namely, Karachi, Hyderabad, Sukkur, Mirpurkhas and Larkana with their respective districts.
 One new division was added in Sindh, the Shaheed Benazirabad division.

 Karachi district has been de-merged into its 5 original constituent districts namely Karachi East, Karachi West, Karachi Central, Karachi South and Malir.
 Korangi has been upgraded to the status of a sixth district of Karachi by splitting from Karachi East District.
 Recently Keamari District is formed by bifurcating Karachi West District.
 These seven districts form the Karachi Division now.

 Current divisions by administrative units

-The following tables show the current total 37 divisions of Pakistan with 31 divisions by province i.e., 8 divisions of Balochistan, 7 divisions of Khyber Pakhtunkhwa, 10 divisions of Punjab, amd 6 divisions of Sindh, with their respective populations as of the 2023 Census of Pakistan,and the 6 divisions of Pakistan–administered regions of Kashmir; 3 for Azad Kashmir and Gilgit-Baltistan each.
+The following tables show the current total 40 divisions of Pakistan with 34 divisions by province i.e., 11 divisions of Balochistan, 7 divisions of Khyber Pakhtunkhwa, 10 divisions of Punjab, and 6 divisions of Sindh, with their respective populations as of the 2023 Census of Pakistan, and the 6 divisions of Pakistan–administered regions of Kashmir; 3 for Azad Kashmir and Gilgit-Baltistan each.